 After the last day of school, stay a few days more, and organize your classroom.

 Place teaching materials into labeled boxes, throw away the extra fluff and paperwork, take down your bulletin boards, organize your closet space, straighten up your desk drawer, etc.

 Leave your classroom tidy, and if you can, lock your important resources in a safe place because things do sometimes mysteriously disappear during the summer months.

-Before reading this post, if you had to guess one of the items on this summer to-do list for teachers, it would probably be to read!
+Before reading this post, if you had to guess one of the items on this summer to-do list, it would probably be to read!

 Reading takes you to another place, and is oh so nice.